wuaipinglab/Cov2Coinfect/README.md

-# Genomic evidence for divergent co-infections of SARS-CoV-2 lineages
+# Cov2Coinfect

-Here is the code and data for *Hang-Yu Zhou, et al.* "Genomic evidence for divergent co-infections of SARS-CoV-2 lineages."
+Here is the code and data for *Hang-Yu Zhou, et al.* "Genomic evidence for divergent co-infections of severe acute respiratory syndrome coronavirus 2 lineages"

 ***